phreed/oracle-jdk-feedstock/README.md

 Documentation: https://github.com/babeloff/oracle_jdk_boa

-This module provides a meta installer for the Oracle JDK.
+This module provides a dummy installer for the Oracle JDK.
+It does not install the Oracle JDK package.
+It adds the Oracle JDK into the specified Conda environment.
 It expects the appropriate Oracle JDK to have been previously acquired.
-It may be acquired from
+It may be acquired and installed from https://www.oracle.com/java/technologies/downloads/#java8-windows https://www.oracle.com/java/technologies/downloads/#java8-linux
-https://www.oracle.com/java/technologies/downloads/#java8-windows
-https://www.oracle.com/java/technologies/downloads/#java8-linux